 City Council Redistricting

 The City of Moorpark transitioned to district-based elections in 2019 for City Council seats, beginning with the 2020 Municipal Election.
+The Districts were then updated for the 2022 Municipal Election following completion of the 2020 U.S. Census.
 The Mayor will continue to be elected at-large by voters across the entirety of Moorpark even in the district-based election system adopted for the City Council.

-The City has retained National Demographics Corporation, a professional redistricting consultant, to help guide it through the redistricting process.
-Through the redistricting process, the community will determine which neighborhoods are grouped together into a district for the purpose of electing City Councilmembers.
-Members of the public are invited to share comments, input, and opinions throughout the process, as well as suggest maps for drawing district boundaries at series of public hearings.
+The City retained National Demographics Corporation, a professional redistricting consultant, to help guide it through the redistricting process.
+Through the redistricting process, the community determined which neighborhoods are grouped together into a district for the purpose of electing City Councilmembers.
+Members of the public were invited to share comments, input, and opinions throughout the process, as well as suggest maps for drawing district boundaries at series of public hearings.

 The 2020 Census counted 36,326 residents in Moorpark, which translates to each of the City's four City Council districts ideally having 9,081 residents each.
-The current City Council districts are out of balance as follows:
+The City's original Districts were out of balance as follows:

 |Deviation from Ideal||58||-16||-879||837||1,715|